 What is Local Search Engine Marketing?

 Local search engine marketing, or local search service, is a method of search engine optimization that makes your business site more visible to local search users.
 Google processes billions of search queries per day, out of which a large percentage of them are location-based.

 For example, let’s say someone logs on to Google from New Haven, Connecticut, and does a search for the following query: ‘Thai food near me’.

 Upon doing so, the search engine giant instantly displays restaurants located in New Haven that are nearest to him.

 Local search engine marketing is not a new subject.
 It has been explored and experimented with over the years, which is why it has grown significantly.
-With the increasing usage of mobile devices and availability of better Internet connectivity, this was bound to happen.
+With the increasing usage of mobile devices and the availability of better Internet connectivity, this was bound to happen.

 Google and other major search engines such as Bing are refining their search technology with each passing day.
 Obviously, because they want to serve users with highly relevant information.